No previous posts found in Freshly Tapped!

 But, as it turns out, neither things were safe.

 “After I broke out of the mold of being The Saison Guy with Really Dark, Gothic Labels, I was like, ‘Fuck it.
 Let’s just blow it all up,’” Strumke says.
 “That’s what we’ve done this year: We’ve set off the last pieces of dynamite.
-We’ve taken our two most longstanding products and actually tweaked the recipes, and then we completely blew the design out of the water.
+We’ve taken our two most longstanding products and actually tweaked the recipes, and then we completely blew the designs out of the water.
 I was like, ‘If you didn’t understand Stillwater before, we’re about to really fuck it up.'”

 If Stillwater was a brand built on bastardizing tradition, the time had come to bastardize its own.

-“The origin story of Stillwater ties to Brian making saisons in an distinctly American way, which was confusing to people back then,” observes Van Hall.
+“The origin story of Stillwater ties to Brian making saisons in a distinctly American way, which was confusing to people back then,” observes Van Hall.
 “The fact that Stillwater is all over the place now is just an amplified version of that.
 It’s a modern confusion.”

 Musical references and analogies reverberate through a discussion of beer with Strumke.